oat-sa/taohub-articles/articles/Theming/how-to-handle-platform-themes.md

 ```

 ### SCSS Code
-There are two directories called /_common/, the one on the top level contains code that is shared between item and platform themes.
+There are two directories called `/_common/`, the one on the top level contains code that is shared between item and platform themes.
 The second one is in the platform directory and contains code that is shared between all your platform themes.
 There is possibly a third one in items which is irrelevant for this article.
-If you plan to create just one theme or multiple very similar themes you should work in the _/platform/_common_ directory, otherwise in _/platform/my-theme_.
+If you plan to create just one theme or multiple very similar themes, you should work in the `/platform/_common` directory, otherwise in `/platform/my-theme`.

-Fire up the the Toolkit compiler.
-The best starting point for platform themes is _platform/_common/inc/colors/_base.scss.
+Fire up the Toolkit compiler.
+The best starting point for platform themes is `_platform/_common/inc/colors/_base.scss`.
 Changes the colors to ones from the new color scheme, the compiler should then do most of the work for you.